SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/installation/linux.md

    ```bash
    chmod +x SumoCollector.sh
    ```
 1. Run the script with the parameters that you want to configure.
-See [Parameters for the Command Line Installer](collector-installation-reference/parameters-command-line-installer.md) for a description of the parameters.
+See [Installed Collector CLI Parameters](collector-installation-reference/parameters-command-line-installer.md) for a description of the parameters.
 By default the Collector will be installed in either `/opt/SumoCollector` or `/usr/local/SumoCollector`.

 #### Examples